Camp Blaz Sergeant Major Relief Ceremony

-U.S. Marine Corps Col. Ernest Govea, commanding officer, Marine Corps Base Camp Blaz, presents a plaque and shakes hands with Sgt.
+U.S. Army Soldiers with the 721st Army Band, Guam Army National Guard, perform during a relief ceremony at Marine Corps Base Camp Blaz, Guam, June 11, 2025.
+Sgt.
 Maj.
-Daniel A. Soto, out-going sergeant major, MCB Camp Blaz, during a relief ceremony at MCB Camp Blaz, Guam, June 11, 2025.
-Soto, MCB Camp Blaz’s first sergeant major, relinquished his duties during a ceremony aboard the installation.
+Daniel A. Soto, MCB Camp Blaz’s first sergeant major, relinquished his duties during a ceremony aboard the installation.
 (U.S. Marine Corps photo by Lance Cpl.
 Afton Smiley)

 |Date Taken: